aaronwalsman/splendor-render/README.md

 ```
 splendor_asset_installer
 ```
 This downloads about 15MB worth of images and textures that are used in various examples.
+The install location defaults to `~/.cache/splendor` but can be changed by setting the `SPLENDOR_HOME` environment variable.

 Run the interactive viewer:
 ```